spiceai/quickstarts/postgres/README.md

 # PostgreSQL Data Accelerator

+Follow these steps to get started with PostgreSQL as a Data Accelerator.

 This quickstart will use a demo instance of Postgres.
 Follow the quickstart to create Postgres instance and get started with Postgres as a Data Accelerator.
 With Postgres as a Data Accelerator, data sourced by Data Connectors can be **locally materialized and accelerated** into an attached Postgres instance.
 Unlike other Data Accelerators which are local to Spice, this enables other applications to query the accelerated data via a native integration with Postgres, which Spice keeps up-to-date automatically.

 **Preparation**